 “I still want to know why you guys invited a wyvern over!”

 Twilight returned the hug, relieved that the danger was finally past.
-“Come on, girls,” she sighed, extricating herself and picking up the battered door.
-“Let’s go home.”
+With a sigh, she extricated herself and picked up the battered door.
+“Come on, girls.
+Let’s go home.”

 “You know, I could just fix this all up with magic,” Twilight mumbled from around a mouth full of nails.

 “But that was different!”
-Twilight shot back, accidentally spitting the nails out.
+Twilight replied, accidentally spitting the nails out.
 Fluttershy skipped back as the nails embedded themselves in the soft dirt near her hooves.
-“I was in a hurry then!”
-Twilight continued.
-“I wasn’t concentrating properly!”
+“I was in a hurry then!
+I wasn’t concentrating properly!”